why does my stomach hurt when I exercise

-Stomachaches when exercising could be due to various causes, from the common (eating before working out) to the less common (a hernia).
+Stomachaches while exercising could have various causes, from the common (eating before working out) to the less common (a hernia).
 If you experience this kind of pain and it’s not going away, or you’re concerned for any other reason, visit your doctor.

 Stomach pain can also signify other conditions, such as heartburn, indigestion, and ulcers.